osefatul/aws-js-practical-casestudies/README.md

 ## IAM with CloudShell
 CloudShell is a browser-based, pre-authenticated shell that you can launch directly from the AWS Management Console.

+## DynamoDB
+Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+[For more information click here](https://docs.aws.amazon.com/dynamodb/index.html).
+Also, for best practices go to `src/dynamodbV2|dynamodbV3` directories.

+## Amazon ElasticCache
+Amazon ElastiCache is a fully managed, Redis- and Memcached-compatible service delivering real-time, cost-optimized performance for modern applications.
+ElastiCache scales to hundreds of millions of operations per second with microsecond response time, and offers enterprise-grade security and reliability.